Fretboard string and guitar practice software

 This began as a game but now promotes itself as a training aid with lessons and songs to practice for subscribers.
 Pricing is hard to find but on the high side - over £10 a month.
 There's new software to let you run Ubisoft games on Windows and Mac, with Android and IOS apps planned; presumably there are a lot of older editions for sale that work on Xbox or Playstation.
 A Wikipedia page says that only versions three and above can work with real electric guitars.

 Acoustic guitars with nylon strings are easier on the fingers when getting started, and often cheap in charity shops.
 The sound of failed practice attempts is not as bad as treble recorder or violin practice; it may even help someone else within ear-shot to know what sort of work is involved.
+On the other hand you can play electric guitars into headphones.

 Buying guitar practice amplifiers